 What is the family arraigo residency?

-The arraigo familiar or family arraigo is a residence authorization due to exceptional circumstances that grants the possibility to live and work in Spain for 1 year to those non-EU foreigners with a Spanish child or Spanish parents.
+The arraigo familiar or family arraigo is a residence authorization due to exceptional circumstances that grants the possibility to live and work in Spain for 5 years (instead of just 5 as happened before) to those non-EU foreigners who can demonstrate a link with a Spanish citizen of any kind.

 When it comes to requirements, the application process is quite simple.